 Assume the role of the Data Science Administrator and review the code of the AWS Lambda function SagemakerTrainingJobVPCEnforcer.
 Also review the CloudWatch Event rule SagemakerTrainingJobVPCEnforcementRule and take note of the event which triggers execution of the Lambda function.

 To succesfully run your training job you will need to configure the training job to run within your VPC.
 To do this you will pass a collection of subnet IDs and security groups that we imported earlier.

 The following sample code shows how these can be specified:

 TensorFlow(entry_point='predictor.py', ..., train_instance_count=1, train_instance_type=instance_type, subnets = ['subnet-0fc1ed6b334bd4cfd','subnet-0f398485e991f8333'], security_group_ids = ['sg-0da87d40633b8f922'], ... )

-When the code has been modified execute the cell, the training job should complete successfully, producing output similar to the following:
+Execute the cell below the failed training job deployment titled Traing with a VPC, the training job should complete successfully, producing output similar to the following:

 2019-10-16 19:57:54 Starting - Starting the training job...
 2019-10-16 19:57:56 Starting - Launching requested ML instances......
 2019-10-16 19:58:59 Starting - Preparing the instances for training...
 2019-10-16 19:59:46 Downloading - Downloading input data...
 2019-10-16 20:00:25 Training - Training image download completed.
 Training in progress..
 2019-10-16 20:00:25,711 INFO - root - running container entrypoint 2019-10-16 20:00:25,711 INFO - root - starting train task 2019-10-16 20:00:25,727 INFO - container_support.training - Training starting